spack/spack/lib/spack/docs/environments.rst

 at HPC centers by system administrators or user support groups are a common case that fits in this behavior.
-Environments *can also be configured to concretize all the root specs in a self-consistent way* to ensure that each package in the environment comes with a single configuration.
+Environments *can also be configured to concretize all the root specs in a unified way* to ensure that each package in the environment corresponds to a single concrete spec.
 This mode of operation is usually what is required by software developers that want to deploy their development environment.